wendyverdonk93/docs/content/tools/second-chance/how-does-it-work.md

 When enabled, the Second Chance email can have a negative result if, for example, you use an external warehouse system.
 A simple cron may resolve a conflict between the Second Chance email and a warehouse system.
 However, it is not a stable solution in all situations.

 **Example:**
 When an order is cancelled in the webshop, an order can still be paid by Second Chance.
-This can be done within 30 days or within <i>days_active</i> / <i>second_active</i>.
+This can be done within 30 days or within _days_\__active_ / _second_\__active_.
 If an order is paid, we will reopen the order within the webshop.
 A warehouse system may already release the reservation on the order upon receiving a _cancelled_ status, or, in some cases, consider the _cancelled_ status to be permanent.
 As result, it may be, that the order is no longer available in stock.

 **The Second Chance email is also likely to cause an issue in combination with running an ERP system.**